 - How long did I lose my license for?

-- What will happen if I work out a deal rather then going to trial?
+- What will happen if I work out a deal rather than going to trial?

 - How long will this stay on my record?